LoganRan625/add_bash_template/README.md

 # mksh
-running mksh will create a file, name, give permissions and add header (name, date, type, time, copyright, ...) mksh will execute add_bash_templates so you can add the templates you wish to use.
+running mksh will create a file, name, give permissions and add header (name, date, type, time, copyright, ...) mksh will execute add_bash_templates, which will grep all template headers to give you a menu so you can add the templates you wish to use.

+the value of this is you can quickly add code templates you are aware you will need, like "for loops", "main function", "nested if statements, nested for loops, nested functions" then fill the templates with your code. it simply speeds up the process of organizing and writing bash files, also by filling the header with nessesary info for you, automating the process, saving you time.

   EXAMPLE FILE: